-As early as 2009 websites were starting to list their social media addresses, businesses would include Facebook and Twitter addresses on their television commercials and many tools were being built to include social media on websites – for example; WordPress plugins that would allow users to include not only links to their social media websites but also to include their latest social media posts directly on their websites.
+As early as 2009, websites were starting to list their social media addresses, businesses would include Facebook and Twitter accounts on their television commercials and many tools were being built to include social media on websites – for example, WordPress plugins that would allow users to include not only links to their social media websites but also to include their latest social media posts directly on their websites.

 Social media icons were seen everywhere and it became almost unusual to see businesses or brands without them.
 Businesses also took advantage of the opportunity to build links using social media.

 Now, social media platforms cater to all kinds of users such as Pinterest for clipping inspirational images, Instagram for creating and sharing videos and pictures via Story, Feed, Reels or IGTV, and Snapchat for sharing temporary clips of our daily lives.